onfe/web/content/posts/2020-04-11-the-woes-of-firefox-s-flexbox/index.md

 }
 ```

-Looks pretty dumb, right?
-The really silly thing is it works almost perfectly!
+Sounds pretty dumb, looks pretty dumb.
+Unfortunately it works almost perfectly!
 On mobile, scrolling isn't inverted and works (mostly) as expected, and on desktop spinning the scroll-wheel the other way didn't seem that bad.

 We actually used this solution for a while, until we realised chrome mobile would inexplicably flip scroll directions seemingly randomly.
 Some users ended up stuck, trying to scroll only to have it go the wrong way whichever direction they tried.